huggingface/optimum-amd/examples/quantization/brevitas/README.md

 # Example of quantizing OPT model with Brevitas from Transformers checkpoints

-The example with shows an example on how to quantize an OPT model through Brevitas:
+The example shows an example on how to quantize an OPT model through Brevitas:

- - Instantiation of facebook's OPT model from HuggingFace transformers
- - The definition and instantiation of a parametrizable `BrevitasQuantizer` which extends `OptimumQuantizer`
+- Definition and instantiation of a parametrizable `BrevitasQuantizer`.
- - Optional conversion of the OPT model to an FX representation, leveraging HuggingFace transformers' tracer
+- Optional conversion of the OPT model to an FX representation, leveraging Hugging Face transformers' tracer.
- - Prototype support of executing PTQ algorithms and validation, while leveraging CPU offload from HuggingFace accelerate
+- Support of executing post-training quantization (PTQ) algorithms and validation (SmoothQuant, GPTQ), while leveraging CPU offload from Hugging Face accelerate.
- - Quantization of the OPT model using Brevitas' PTQ algorithms
+- Validation of the quantized model.
-   - Optionally converting the `OPTAttention` layer to `torch.nn.MultiheadAttention` for finer-grained quantization of MHA layers
-   - Optionally applying: SmoothQuant, GPTQ, weight equalization algorithms
- - Validation of the quantized model
+- Export of the quantized model as ONNX, QDQ-style.
- - (WIP) Export to quantized ONNX (QDQ-style), leveraging HuggingFace optimum's ONNX export

 ## Prerequisites